 - Complete BIO 1110 Anatomy & Physiology I, BIO 1120Anatomy & Physiology I Lab, BIO 1130 Anatomy & Physiology II, and BIO 1140Anatomy & Physiology II Lab with at least a 2.50 grade point average.
 The necessary grades must be achieved on the first or second attempt unless approved by department chair.
 The final attempt is the grade used in the calculation.*

-- Submit proof of at least twenty-four (24) hours of observation and/or work hours in a physical therapy setting using the form provided by the PTA program.
+- Submit proof of at least twenty (20) hours of observation and/or work hours in a physical therapy setting using the form provided by the PTA program.
+(Observation hours are not required for Fall 2020 admissions due to COVID-19)

 - A criminal background check must be completed and proof of immunizations must be provided during PT 2200.
 Proof of CPR training and a physician’s certification that student is in good general health and able to. participate in clinical internships is required during PT2200.